 - Difficult to clean if traveling and an Allan wrench is needed for deep-cleaning

 We couldn’t be more impressed with this portable espresso maker by Wacaco.

 It might look like something from the space-age, but the Wacaco Nanopresso portable espresso machine creates more pressure than any other espresso machine on this list.
-This makes this device not only one of the best portable espresso makers but also, overall, one of the best espresso machines under $100.
+So not only is this device one of the best portable espresso makers but, overall, it’s also one of the best espresso machines under $100.